Make Believe (Weezer album): Track listing

-Errors
+Reissues

 The wrong version of "We Are All on Drugs" appears on the first CD release and all vinyl releases of Make Believe.
 It was later replaced with the correct version on subsequent CD releases.
 The two versions of the song are sonically identical, but two lines of lyrics are different.
 The incorrect lyrics on the first CD release and the vinyl releases are: "I want to confiscate your drugs, I don't think I can get enough", whereas the correct lyrics on subsequent CD releases are "I want to reach a higher plane, where things will never be the same."

-Shedding light on the many versions of the album that were released, Weezer archivist Karl Koch posted the following at Weezer.com on June 20, 2007:
+Shedding light on the many versions of the album that were released, Weezer archivist Karl Koch posted the following on the band's website on June 20, 2007:

 Originally, the album was released (May 11, 2005, contrary to what iTunes says) and that was that.
 But then it was discovered that there were 2 problems.
 The wrong version of 'We Are All on Drugs" was included, and there was a minor audio problem in "This Is Such a Pity".
 (Both of these things were things that the band could hear, but if you hadn't heard the song before, you wouldn't know what was 'wrong'.)

 So, early on, a second version of the album was issued with the 'Drugs' and 'Pity' corrected.
 It's not known if any of the original copies were returned and destroyed at that point.
 There's likely plenty of both of these first two versions out there, as Make Believe sold half a million copies in a matter of weeks (and is currently well over 1 million sold).

 But then, when it came time for a 3rd single, the band made some changes to "Perfect Situation", changing the "whoa oh" melody and adding the "Perfect Situation" background vocals near the end of the song.
 This became known as the 'single version' or the 'video version', but the band decided it was better than the original and wanted all further pressings of the album to have this new version instead.
 So, therefore, a 3rd version of the album was made, and that's the version that's currently on iTunes and in stores (unless they still have very old stock of the CD).